 Q: How does the income tax system work in the U.S.?

 In the U.S., the tax year runs from January 1 to December 31 of any given year.
 Employers are required to take money out of your paycheck for taxes during that year.
 This process is called “withholding” money for taxes.
 That tax money is paid to the U.S. federal tax department which is called the Internal Revenue Service (IRS).
-OIT payroll office (or another U.S. employer) determines the amount to be “withheld” out of your paycheck based upon U.S. tax treaties with your country and IRS regulations.
+Oregon Tech Payroll Office (or another U.S. employer) determines the amount to be “withheld” out of your paycheck based upon U.S. tax treaties with your country and IRS regulations.
 In January through March of every year, employers and universities report wages, scholarships, and tax withheld to the IRS during the previous year and send statements to individuals by March 15th every year.
 Individuals then determine what the correct amount of tax liability should be through a form call a “tax return form.”
 The tax return form is due on April 15th every year.
 That return covers the previous year’s income.

 Q: What is a tax return?